iturdikulov/notes/array (computer science).md

 |     |     |     | `10`  |     |     |
 |     |     |     |     | `6`   |     |
 |     | `7`   |     |     | `11`  |     |
-*Graphical representation of array in memory*
+*Graphical representation of array in memory*\
+How many total items in this array?
+Is empty items has address in memory?
+?
+6*5 = 30
+yes, empty items has address in memory

 ## Array (data type)